Third Grade Curriculum

-Community: The third grade formally studies community at the end of the year, although the concept in discussed in various way throughout the year.
+- Community: The third grade formally studies community at the end of the year, although the concept is discussed in various ways throughout the year.
 Students add to their evolving definition of community.
 They study continuity and change, commonality and diversity, community building, and interaction within different environments.
 Teachers use discussions and activities in conjunction with St. John’s Success Traits that are intended to ultimately help mold students of high character.

 In general music in Kindergarten through fourth grade, students explore four key areas of development; music performance, music literacy, music appreciation, and classroom and global connections.
 Students perform through singing, dancing, and playing instruments.
 Students acquire and apply music literacy skills through development of musical vocabulary.
 Students listen and respond to music from a variety of cultural and historical sources.
 Students make connections between music, their world, and the greater global community through their singing, dancing, listening, and playing.
 Students have many opportunities to connect to and demonstrate the Traits for Success particularly Courage, Persistence, Positive Attitude, and Attentiveness as they study and perform music.

-Third grade students work in a variety of media including pencils, markers, pastels, watercolor, tempera etc. Children complete 2-D and 3-D projects.
+Third grade students work in a variety of media including pencils, markers, pastels, watercolor, tempera, etc. Children complete 2-D and 3-D projects.
 Students complete a rainforest composition related to their science studies.
-Curriculum provides the opportunity for children to learn and develop skills in drawing, painting, composition and craft with more emphasis put on correct shapes, details and shading.
+The curriculum provides the opportunity for children to learn and develop skills in drawing, painting, composition, and craft with more emphasis put on correct shapes, details, and shading.
 The main rules of perspective and figure drawing are introduced.
-Demonstration and step by step explanation of how to complete projects are used to ensure children understand the project and how to complete it.
-The instruction about safe and proper use of equipment is a part of the lessons.
+Demonstration and step-by-step explanation of how to complete projects are used to ensure children understand the project and how to complete it.
+The instruction about the safe and proper use of equipment is a part of the lessons.

 The third grade Physical Education program provides opportunities for the students to experience a wide variety of activities.
 These activities aid in developing motor ability, fitness, sportsmanship, teamwork and fundamental sports skills.
 The program exposes students to a variety of activities that are both competitive and non-competitive in nature.

-Each year, the third grade participates in the International Festival.
-One week in January is devoted to the study of a country.
+Each year, the students participate in the International Festival.
+One week is devoted to the study of a country.
 The selection of a country is made on a three-year cycle.
-During this time, children are immersed in the study of the selected country, with all classroom activities, literature and projects centering on that country.
-The third graders are also taught a dance from that country.
-As a culminating activity, students perform the dance at the International Festival.
+During this time, children are immersed in the study of the selected country, with all classroom activities, literature, and projects centering on that country.

 Each year, the third grade takes an off-campus field trip that ties directly into and complements the curriculum.
 This trip, In March, is to Mt.
 Vernon.
 Students explore the grounds of George Washington’s home during colonial days and experience life as it was when George Washington was alive.
 The third grade also has “The Bug Lady” bring many insects for the students to see and touch for our science and reading units on insects.